 Protect Your Oral Health

 Your gums are a crucial part of your oral health.
-If they get infected, it can lead to a wide range of serious health consequences.
-Periodontics is the field of dentistry that focuses on preserving the health of your gums and we’re proud to offer advanced treatment options at our practice.
+If they get infected, it can lead to a wide range of serious health consequences Periodontics s the field of dentistry that focuses on preserving the health of your gums and we’re proud to offer advanced treatment options at our practice.

-Explore our guide to learn some facts about gum disease and how we can help prevent it.
+Explore our helpful guide below to learn more about gum disease and how the skilled dental team at Roman Shlafer DDS can help prevent it.

 Periodontal disease, commonly known as gum disease, is an oral infection that develops in your gum tissue.
-It’s caused by excessive plaque, a type of harmful bacteria that sticks to your teeth and builds up in your gum tissue.
+Gum disease is a progressively worsening condition caused by excessive bacteria.

-- Gingivitis -- There’s typically no pain or other symptoms at this point, but your gums will appear red and inflamed.
+- Gingivitis: There’s typically no pain at this stage, but your gums will appear red and inflamed.
+It is the only stage that is reversible.

-- Periodontitis -- If you don’t get treatment soon enough, the infection will eventually progress to periodontitis.
+- Early (or Slight) Periodontitis: If you don’t get treatment soon enough, the infection will eventually progress to periodontitis.
 Bacteria will start to destroy the underlying bones and tissues in your mouth, causing severe pain and eventual tooth loss.

 Risk Factors For Gum Disease